SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

 	\mathbf{q_{o}} ≈ \mathbf{R} . \mathbf{q_{perez}}

-Here, :math:`\mathbf{q_{perez}}` can have values equal to zero for back side surfaces, which will lead to a good assumption if the back side surfaces don't see each other.
+Here, :math:`\mathbf{q_{perez}}` can have values equal to zero for back side surfaces, which will lead to a good assumption if the back side surfaces don't see each other, which is the case in :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray`.

-2) we can then also reduce the calculation of view factors to the ones of the back side surfaces of interest, leading to the following:
+2) we can then also reduce the calculation of view factors to the view factors of the back side surfaces of interest, leading to the following:

 .. math::